timescale/docs.timescale.com-content/using-timescaledb.md

 familiar with SQL, TimescaleDB will be familiar to you.

-The most important design aspect for providing users with a simple interface to the database is the TimescaleDB hypertable, discussed earlier within [Architecture & Concepts][architecture].
+The most important design aspect for providing users with a simple interface to the database is the TimescaleDB hypertable, explained in our [database architecture][architecture] section.

 Essentially, hypertables abstract away the complexity of TimescaleDB's automatic partitioning, so users don't have to worry about managing any of the underlying